Skip to main content

 Chief District Judge

-His Honour Judge C K CHAN
+His Honour Judge L W WONG

-Principal Family Court Judge
+Acting Principal Family Court Judge

 Her Honour Judge Elaine LIU